JamesBremner/Agents2Tasks/README.md

 Maximum flow ( [Edmonds–Karp](https://en.wikipedia.org/wiki/Edmonds%E2%80%93Karp_algorithm) ) maximises the number of tasks that are allocated in each timeslot.

-The [Hungarian algorithm]( https://en.wikipedia.org/wiki/Hungarian_algorithm) is used to minimize the cost in each timeslot.
+The [Hungarian algorithm]( https://en.wikipedia.org/wiki/Hungarian_algorithm) is used to minimize the cost in each timeslot using the classic Hungarian cost matrix.

+The Agent2Task algorithm uses a strightforward assignment of the cheapest agent to each task in turn.